 Manuel Antonio National Park is a small national park in the Central Pacific Conservation Area located on the Pacific coast of Costa Rica, just south of the city of Quepos, Puntarenas.
-It is well known for its beautiful beaches and hiking trails and includes 12 little isles just off the coast.
+It is well known for its beautiful beaches and hiking trails and includes 12 small islets just off the coast.

-Although Manuel Antonio National Park is Costa Rica's smallest national park, the diversity of wildlife in its 6.83 sq km (3 sq mi) is in a class of its own with 109 species of mammals and 184 species of birds.
+Although Manuel Antonio National Park is Costa Rica's smallest national park, the diversity of wildlife in its 6.83 sq km (3 sq mi) is significant, with 109 species of mammals and 184 species of birds.